Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **Bluetooth** : headphones, health trackers, wireless speakers... (part of **IEEE 802.15** standard for PAN)

 - **NFC** (Near-Field Communication) : very close wireless communication (up to 10cm), used by Apple Pay, contactless payment cards, commuter pass...
+  A common attack against NFC is **eavesdropping**, using a powerful antenna within 1m to capture the communication.
+  Credit cards using NFC often use encryption, making eavesdropping useless.

 - **RFID** (Radio-Frequency Identification) : method to store and retrieve data by using RFID tags.
    RFID tags are microchips with an antenna to reply to RFID readers.